pingcap/parser/README.md

 ### Step 1, make changes in your parser repository

-Fork this repository to your own account, commit the changes to your repository.
+Fork this repository to your own account and commit the changes to your repository.

 * Don't forget to run `make test` before you commit!
 * Make sure the `parser.go` is updated.